Last updated on November 5th, 2023 at 09:47 am

 Admire Art at the Bristol Museum

 It is next to the beautiful Wills Memorial Building, Bristol Museum & Art Gallery.
-The museum has two floors; on the ground floor, you get an insight into the South West wildlife and Egyptian mummies.
+The museum has two floors; on the ground floor, you can learn about South West wildlife and Egyptian mummies.

 On the first floor, you can discover more about dinosaurs and wildlife with animals and rocks.
 The second floor is dedicated to art with painting and pottery.